marwiss/Kontroll/README.md

 - Improvements on IFC-graph
 - Replace hard coded values with .env values

+# Prototype

+This code was developed and tested on a system using:

+- Ubuntu 20
+- Nginx 1.18
+- Lets encrypt, certbot
+- Docker 20

 # License

 The GNU Affero General Public License is a free,